nogibjj/Mini9Uzo/README.md

 5. A brand new library made specifically for this project

 6. A Jupyter Notebook with all the code formatted separately for use.

+7. A link for the cloud-hosted notebook version of this data manipulation

 The data we will be analyzing will be from Kaggle.com.
 We will be analyzing the top 1000 wealthiest people in the world. (https://www.kaggle.com/datasets/muhammadehsan02/top-1000-wealthiest-people-in-the-world)